History is meant to be passed down generation after generation.

 Our educational programs are often conducted in cooperation with area school districts and groups, but are also offered as content for other programs.
 We also offer homeschool programs year round.
 For school tours, please read our School Chaperone and Field Trip Information guide.

 Still hungry for history?
-Walking and driving tour maps featuring Johnson County history, are available at the museum front desk or can be downloaded below.
+Walking and driving tour maps featuring Johnson County history, are available at the museum front desk.

 The Echoes of the Past Cemetery Tours are night-time, lantern-led tours at Buffalo’s Willow Grove Cemetery.
 The tours occur in mid-August and cost $25/person.
-Who doesn’t want to hang out at the cemetery at night, while volunteers dress as one of the residents and perform a first-person oral narrative?
+Who doesn’t want to hang out at the cemetery at night, while volunteers dress as an area residents while performing a first-person oral narrative?

 If you would like to donate directly to support projects at the Jim Gatchell Memorial Museum … consider donating to the museum’s restricted funds.
 These funds are used solely for their defined purposes (we don’t pay the light bill out of these monies) and are built by donations.
 No county/taxpayer funds are included.
 Current and ongoing projects include: